 - Advising on royalty and payment structures, interpretation of rights and key performance terms

 - Advising on Open Access publishing arrangements

-- Brand licensing – Advising on licensing and use of brands.
-Advising brand owners and licensees on their brand portfolios including merchandising opportunities.
+- Brand licensing – advising on licensing and use of brands, including advice to brand owners and licensees on their brand portfolios and merchandising opportunities

-- Working with major UK publishers including Hachette, Oxford University Press and Egmont on a variety of intellectual property, commercial and data privacy matters.
+- Working with major UK publishers including Hachette, Bloomsbury and Egmont on a variety of intellectual property, commercial and data privacy matters

-In 2015 Alex was listed as Star Associate in Chambers (TME – Publishing) and as a Legal 500 recommended lawyer.
-Alex was the editor of the Publishing Industry section of Copinger & Skone James on Copyright, 17th edition, she was also a judge at The Bookseller Industry Awards in 2014 and 2015.
+Alex is the editor of the Publishing Industry section of Copinger & Skone James on Copyright, 17th edition and she is also a judge at the British Book Awards.

-Alex is involved in the industry through her membership and support of:
+Alex is involved in the publishing industry through her membership and support of: